 Unless you’re being fined a thousand bucks for littering in North Carolina, you might not describe an effort to pick up trash as “mean”, but according to a jingle by their state senator Charlie Albertson, North Carolina is “Mean About Clean”.

-The state does have a wide range of volunteer efforts, programs, educational resources, and Sponsorship plans to support their effort for a clean environment, most of which are much more affirmative and friendly than being charged for a misdemeanor crime (with the possible exception of the “Swat-A-Litterbug” program).
+The state does have a wide range of volunteer efforts, programs, educational resources, and Sponsorship plans to support its effort for a clean environment, most of which are much more affirmative and friendly than being charged for a misdemeanor crime (with the possible exception of the “Swat-A-Litterbug” program).

-Outside of inspiring volunteers, the state also works to educate children about the environment through theOffice of Environmental Education and Public Affairs.
+Outside of inspiring volunteers, the state also works to educate children about the environment through the Office of Environmental Education and Public Affairs.
 According to their website, “Environmental education (EE) teaches children and adults how to learn about and investigate their environment, and to make intelligent, informed decisions about how they can take care of it.”
-While I certainly remember a bit of Earth Day when I was a kid, the concept of Environmental Education goes beyond the idea of making children (or grown-ups) aware that the natural world was endangered by our poor behavior and tries to do more.
-The National Science Foundation has said “in the coming decades, the public will more frequently be called upon to understand complex environmental issues, assess risk, evaluate proposed environmental plans and understand how individual decisions affect the environment at local and global scales.
+While I certainly remember a bit of Earth Day as a kid, the concept of Environmental Education goes beyond the idea of making children (or grown-ups) aware that our poor behavior endangered the natural world and try to do more.
+The National Science Foundation has said, “In the coming decades, the public will more frequently be called upon to understand complex environmental issues, assess risk, evaluate proposed environmental plans, and understand how individual decisions affect the environment locally and globally.
 Creating a scientifically informed citizenry requires a concerted, systematic approach to environmental education.”

 More people are realizing the importance of protecting the environment, and more are becoming willing to help pitch in and support organizations that give back to the health of their communities.
 North Carolina is a beautiful place, and, well, the people here are kind of great, so it would be pretty mean not to keep it clean.